 Step ‘2’ of the Four Step Process involves an assessment of the respective parties’ contributions, including financial and non-financial contributions.
 Generally, a party who is deemed to have made greater contributions will receive a ‘bigger piece of the pie’.

 Similarly, the Family Court can recognise negative contributions, whereby an adjustment is made against the wrongdoer.
 Gambling is the most common basis upon which a negative contribution is recognised.

 Where one party has acted recklessly, negligently or wantonly with matrimonial assets, the overall effect of which has reduced or minimised their value, for example, excessive gambling, spending excessive sums on drugs, alcohol or the downloading of internet pornography, the Court may in its discretion make an adjustment in favour of the other, ‘innocent’ party.
 There are a number of cases where the Court has applied this principal to a circumstance of excessive gambling, and made an adjustment accordingly.

-If gambling has affected your relationship with your ex-spouse and you are concerned about how this will play into the division of your matrimonial property pool, see a family lawyer.
+If gambling has affected your relationship with your ex-spouse and you are concerned about how this will play into the division of your matrimonial property pool, get in touch with a family law lawyer.
 In addition to assessing the conduct for Family Law purposes, they may be able to assist you to take active steps to ensure what’s left of your assets remains protected.

 Was this article helpful?

 We appreciate your feedback – your submission has been successfully received.